knotteye00/wmctrl/README.md

 This application relies on wmctrl, ensure you have it installed before use.

     sudo apt-get install wmctrl xdotool

+Be sure to install xwininfo if your distro does not include that in your x11 package (such as Arch)

 Add keyboard shortcuts calling a command from the list below like: